-COUNTER REVOLUTION IN PORTUGAL.
 [From the London Papers.]

 Captain Batty acrived on Tuesday with despatches from Lisbon.
 He had a long interview with the Duke of Wellington at the Treasury; and at about four o'clock his Grace issued instructions for summoning a Cabinet Council.
 The despatches from Sir F. Lamb (our ambassador) and Sir Wm.
-Clinton (commander of the British Army), are dated the 12th instant, and they confirm to the fullest extent the unfavourable intelligence of the duplicity of Don Miguel, and the danger of the constitution.
-The unexpected change has placed a great parr of the Portuguese population in a state of extreme consternation.
-At the date of the despatches, only part of our troops had embarked; and it was greatly apprehended that the embarkation of the remaining regiments, which was intended to take place in less than a fortnight, would be the signal for the commence of sanguinary scenes.
-No hope of successful opposition to this counter revolution appeared to be entertained, unless the British ambassador, acting on his responsibility, would derain the troops.
-Sir F. Lame, under the circumstances, had already refused to allow the landing from a British vessel of \$250,000, part of a loan which Don Miguel had nego ciated in England. - New Times.
+Clinton (commander of the British Army), are dated the 12th instant, and they confirm to the fullest extent the unfavourable intelligence of the duplicity of Don Miguel and the danger of the constitution.
+The unexpected change has placed a great part of the Portuguese population in a state of extreme consternation.
+At the date of the despatches, only part of our troops had embarked; and it was greatly apprehended that the embarkation of the remaining regiments, which was intended to take place in less than a fortnight, would be the signal for the commenceof sanguinary scenes.
+No hope of successful opposition to this counter revolution appeared to be entertained, unless the British ambassador, actingon his responsibility, would derain the troops.
+Sir F. Lamis, under the circumstances, had already refused to allow the landing from a British vessel of \$250,000, part of a loan which Don Miguel had nego ciated in England. - New Times.

 Intelligence from Lisbon. - Despatches have been receiv ed by Government from Sir Frederick Lamb and General Clinton, dated Lisbon 16th March.
 Don Miguel had en tirely thrown off the mask, and dissolved both the Chambers.
 Lisbon was in great ferment, and universal confusion and distrust prevailed.
-The conduct of Sir F. Lamb was highly characteristic of the representative of the King of Eng land.
-He denounced the mischievous conduct which Miguel was pursuing, and predicted, that, if presevered in, it would end in destruction to himself, and be productive of tivity and effect.
-At this point of time two gentlemen, one the most direful catastrophe.
-Miguel is entirely in the of them Mr. Dorsey, of the House, interfered, and separ thunds of the infamous Queen, who directs every thing.
+The conduct of Sir F. Lamb was highly characteristic of the representative of the King of Eng. land.
+He denounced the mischievous conduct which Miguel was pursuing, and predicted, that, if presevered in, it would end in destruction to himself, and be productive of the most direful catastrophe.
+Miguel is entirely in the hands of the infamous Queen, who directs every thing.
 The Chambers were desolved in order to prevent their debating upon the state of the nation.
 All the Constitutional Chiefs were dismissed, and replaced by Apostolicals.
 The Queen had gone so far as to send to Spain for 25,000 men, which Ferdinand will, no doubt, send, if he can spare them from home.
 The presence of our troops in Lisbon, and the fleet in the Tagus, are the only obstacles to Miguel's being proclaimed King.
-When Sir Frederick Lamb remonstrated with which he said he would repeat.
-Miguel on the extravagance of his conduct and its pertinacious tendency, he affected total ignorance of what was going on.
+When Sir Frederick Lamb remonstrated with Miguel on the extravagance of his conduct and its pertinacious tendency, he affected total ignorance of what was going on.
 His mother has a printing-press at the palace, from which she printed off a vast number of proclamations of an inflammatory nature, which were ready for distribution the moment an opportunity offered.
 Miguel denied any knowledge of these proceedings, but when our Ambassador pulled one out of his pocket, and asked Miguel if he could read that? his confusion was unspeakable.
-Sir Frederick Lamb then informed Miguel that he could no longer believe any thing he said, and took his departure.
+Sir Frederick On Saturday last he was charged with the delivery of a mes with the following Speech to both Houses Lamb then informed Miguel that he could no longer believe any thing he said, and took his departure.
 He then invited all the Ambassadors to a conference, and explained his proceedings, of which they all approved, with the exception of the French and Spanish Ambassadors, who lest the conference.
 This speaks volumes, so far as Erance is concerned; but we shall not, at present speculate upon what may, but what must be the consequence of such connivance.

-Several nobles and public characters have left Lisbon, to escape the vengeance or cruelty of Miguel. \Sun, March 24.
+Several nobles and public characters have left Lisbon, to escape the vengeance or cruelty of Miguel.
+Sun, March 24.